Valentin-Bio-zz/CEI_webpage_2/content/home/header_image.md

 # Order that this section appears on the page.
 weight: 9

-title: "Centro de Ecología Integrativa"
+title: "Center for Integrative Ecology"
 subtitle: "CEI"

 design: